mariotoffia/FluentDocker/README.md

 ### Using Builder Extensions
 The class ```Fd``` is a static _class_ that provides convenience methods for building and running single and composed containers.
-To build a container juse use:
+To build a container just use:
 ```cs
     var build = Fd.Build(c => c.UseContainer()
                     .UseImage("postgres:9.6-alpine")